 Foundation: Faculty of History is one of the oldest in the University.
-It started as a department of History and Philology in Faculty of Philosophy since the official opening of the University of St. Volodymyra in 1834.
+It started as a department of History and Philology in Faculty of Philosophy since the official opening of the University of St. Volodymyr in 1834.
 From 1850 historical-philological department became a separate faculty.
-During different periods of existence it changed its name: the historical-philological, historical, philosophical, historical, economic, and finally, in 1965 history.
+During different periods of existence, it changed its name: the historical-philological, historical, philosophical, historical, economic, and finally, in 1965 history.

 Specializations / educational programmes: